tly1980/ini_e/README.md

 optional arguments:
   -h, --help            show this help message and exit --set SET [SET ...]
-Add items, and it has to be in following format
+Add item.
+Specify it in format
                         "SECTION.item_name=value"
   --del DEL [DEL ...]
-Del section or items, has to be in following format
-                        "SECTION.item_name"
+To remove item would require format
+                        "SECTION.item_name", "SECTION" if you want to remove the whole section
-  -o OUT, --out OUT
+  -o OUT, --out OUT     Where you wish to save the ini file to.
+If the
+                        operations failed the existing file would not be overwritten.
   -v VERBOSE, --verbose VERBOSE
                         Enable logging to info level, default is warnning
 ```